Escape from Sobibor: Plot

-The film begins with a new trainload of Polish Jews arriving for processing at Sobibor.
-The German Commandant gives them a welcome speech, assuring the new arrivals that the place is a work camp.
-Other SS officers move along the assembled lines of prisoners, selecting a small number who have trade skills (such as goldsmiths, seamstresses, shoemakers, and tailors).
-The remaining prisoners are sent away to a different part of the camp from which a pillar of smoke rises day and night.
-It is some time before the new prisoners realise that Sobibor is a death camp; all of the other Jews are exterminated in gas chambers, and their corpses are cremated in large ovens.
-The small number of prisoners kept alive in the other part of the camp are charged with sorting the belongings taken from those who are murdered and then repairing the shoes, recycling the clothing, and melting down any silver or gold to make jewellery for the SS officers.
-Despite their usefulness, these surviving prisoners' existence is precarious; beatings and murders can occur at any time.

-Gustav Wagner is the most clever and sadistic of the German officers.
-When two prisoners escape from a work detail in the nearby forest, Wagner forces the remaining thirteen prisoners of the work gang to each select one other prisoner to die with them (under the threat that if they refuse, he will select fifty) and then executes all twenty six.
+When a new trainload of Polish Jews arrives for processing at Sobibor, the German Commandant assures them the place is a work camp.
+SS officers select a small number of prisoners with trade skills (such as goldsmiths, seamstresses, shoemakers, and tailors) and the remainder are sent to a different part of the camp from which a pillar of smoke rises day and night.
+The prisoners come to realise Sobibor is a death camp where Jews are exterminated in gas chambers, and cremated in large ovens.
+The skilled prisoners who are spared must sort the belongings of the murder victims and then repair the shoes, recycle the clothing, and melt down any precious metals to make jewellery for the SS.
+The existence of the surviving prisoners is precarious and they are subject to random beatings and murders.
+When two prisoners escape from a work detail, the most sadistic of the SS officers, Gustav Wagner, gives the remaining thirteen prisoners the choice of either selecting another prisoner to die with them, or refusing in which case he will kill fifty prisoners.
+The prisoners comply and he executes all twenty six.

 The leader of the prisoners, Leon Feldhendler, realises that when the trains eventually stop coming, the camp will have outlived its usefulness, and all the remaining Jews will be murdered.
 He devises a plan for every prisoner to escape, by luring the SS officers and NCOs into the prisoners' barracks and work huts one by one and killing them as quietly as possible.
-Once all the Germans are dead, the prisoners will assemble into columns and simply march out of the camp as if they have been ordered to, and it is hoped that the Ukrainian Guards, not knowing what is going on, and with no Germans left alive to give orders or raise the alarm, will not interfere.
-A new group of prisoners arrives: Russian Jews who were soldiers with the Soviet army.
-Their leader, Sasha Pechersky, and his men, willingly join the revolt, their military skills proving invaluable.
+Once all the Germans are dead, the prisoners will assemble into columns and simply march out of the camp as if they have been ordered to, hoping the Ukrainian guards will remain oblivious with no Germans to give orders or raise the alarm.
+A new group of Red Army prisoners who are Russian Jews arrives, and their leader, Sasha Pechersky and his men willingly join the revolt, their military skills proving invaluable.